-The American public is paying for the research for around the world, and it is doing so in a very inefficient fashion.
+The American public is paying for the research for around the

-And I appreciate, Doctor -- it is not just because you are wearing a bowtie, but I appreciate what you put in your testimony talking about the downsides of rushing, undercutting a process to make sure that it actually has value and holding the industry accountable.
+And I appreciate, Doctor-it is not just because you are wearing a bowtie, but I appreciate what you put in your testimony talking about the downsides of rushing, undercutting a process to make sure that it actually has value and holding the industry accountable.
 We have all got experiences in our family of people who have suffered, for example, with Alzheimer's.